krishnabrchand/generator-scaffolder/README.md

     "open": true
 },
 ```
 `open`: if `true` - new page will open everytime you start build.
-If you dont need this - switch to `false`
+If you don't need this - switch to `false`

 #### Styles bundle configuration
 ```